 If using Weld with a Java EE container (e.g. WildFly) the logging configuration is under the direction of the container.
-You should follow the container-specific guides to change the configuration (e.g. WildFly - Logging Configuration [https://docs.jboss.org/author/display/WFLY8/Logging+Configuration].
+You should follow the container-specific guides to change the configuration (e.g. WildFly Admin Guide - Logging Configuration [http://docs.wildfly.org/14/Admin\Guide.html#Logging]).